Looking-Glass/bridge.js/README.md

 Bridge.createOrchestration()
 ```

-You can also query to see if Bridge is running by running
+You can also query to see if you can connect to Bridge by running

 ```js
 Bridge.query()